roundedrectangle/SailDiscord/README.md

 	- [X] Avatars
 - [ ] Automate translating, maybe with something like weblate
 - [ ] More features?

+## Known issues
+- Server list does not follow same sorting as in the real discord. *probably not possible yet because this is not implemented in discord.py-self*
+- App lags in a text channel sometimes

 ## Screenshots
 <p float="left">